-- 1. Lower Body Temperature - a.
-Get the person out of the heat and into a cool environment. - b.
-If air-conditioning is not available, fan the person. - c.
-Spray the person with a garden hose, get him into a cool shower, apply cool compresses, or give the person a sponge bath - d.
-Rehydrate - e.
-Give cool water if the person is alert. - 2.
-Rest - a.
-Have the person avoid physical activity for the rest of the day. - b.
-Give over the counter acetaminophen if the person has a mild headache.
+- 1. Lower Body Temperature

+- a.
+Get the person out of the heat and into a cool environment.

+- b.
+If air conditioning is not available, fan the person.

+- c.
+Spray the person with a garden hose, get him into a cool shower, apply cool compresses, or give the person a sponge bath

+- d.
+Rehydrate

+- e.
+Give cool water if the person is alert.

+- 2. Rest

+- a.
+Have the person avoid physical activity for the rest of the day.

 - 3. Call a parent or if serious call 911 if

 - a.
 Symptoms get worse or last more than an hour

 - b.
 The person is nauseated or vomiting